softdev1029/sportradar/README.md

 All instructions below must be executed within this registry cloned from GitHub.

 ## 1. Docker
-If you know docker, then docker and docker-composer will be in your environment.
+If you know docker, then docker and docker-compose will be in your environment.
 This program support docker-compose.

 `docker-compose -f docker-compose.yaml up`